 - Want to get our automated scripts executed on every build or deploy?
 This is probably the team that will help us do it.
 For extra points, if we are building our own framework, we can work with this team to get our code in the main repository and in the continuous integration environment.
 Doing this helps us understand the environment that the product teams are using and will prevent us from having to build and maintain our own CI environment.

 - Frequently, we need to purchase software or engage with 3rd party vendors to obtain technology or services or our automation needs.
 By partnering with our procurement teams, i.e. the teams whose reason for existing is negotiating for goods and services, we can potentially secure a better deal because we engaged with the experts.
-There can be some serendipity as well; more than once when working with a procurement team I’ve said “oh, I didn’t know we already licenses for that”.
+There can be some serendipity as well; more than once when working with a procurement team I’ve said: “oh, I didn’t know we already had licenses for that”.

 - This one is not so obvious and didn’t become apparent to me until more recently.
-Our legal teams can be of immense help when it come to evaluating license agreements and 3rd party business arrangements.
+Our legal teams can be of immense help when it comes to evaluating license agreements and 3rd party business arrangements.
 Each company’s tolerance for risk is different; working with 3rd party software, particularly open source software, can entail some amount of business risk.
 Our legal teams can help us navigate the legalese of license agreements and EULAs so that we don’t inadvertently put our companies at risk.
 It’s best to get ahead of any license considerations so we don’t have to change tool and technology direction.

 - This is another one that is not so obvious.
-Need a rolling white board in a shared area?
+Need a rolling whiteboard in a shared area?
 Need a couple of tables and a room to house 34 “repurposed” laptops being used as automation clients (not that I’ve ever done that oddly specific thing)?
 The facilities team is our partner for these kinds of requests.

-Building relationships and partnerships with these and other supporting organizations, is essential to our success.
+Building relationships and partnerships with these and other supporting organizations is essential to our success.
 I’ve found that automation teams need to do things other teams do not; we’re probably the first to be asking for some of these things.
 As an ancillary benefit, the partnerships we build enable us to become facilitators and expediters between all of our partner teams (e.g. between the testers and legal, between the developers and IT, etc.).